-In the event that you are concerned about the security of your personal information, or the information we may have collected about you, you should write to the Privacy Officer at AIST: Ground Floor, 215 Spring St, Melbourne VIC 3000.
+In the event that you are concerned about the security of your personal information, or the information we may have collected about you, you should write to the Privacy Officer at AIST: Level 23, 150 Lonsdale Street, Melbourne VIC 3000.

 We treat any privacy concerns seriously and we will respond to any concerns you advise us of.